 Our Trek Leaders spend the better part of the year in the cold mountains.
 They know the best ways to tackle the chilly weather and stay warm.
 Whether it is to do with layering, keeping warm in a sleeping bag or tips to use while trekking.
 Some of the tips that they gave me were very surprising, but infinitely practical.
-On that note, I’m curating some of the best points they mentioned to me.
+On that note, I’m curating some of the best points they mentioned.

 This seems like a no-brainer.
 But our Trek Leader Madhusudan Reddy puts down the exact gear you need for winter treks.
 He would know, considering he was associated with Decathlon for a year before he joined us.

 Here is the list he recommends.
 He has also put down alternatives for what he has listed.

 If you need further explanations of this gear, head over to this page, where we have a guide to layering in winter.

 As a thumb rule, wear a minimum of 5 layers on a winter trek.
 What we’ve mentioned here are the layers we recommend.
 You could mix and match, you could also carry another extra layer if you’re more prone to feeling cold.